Seeking Sustainability and Reducing Fossil Fuel Dependence

-In Seville, 48,000 trees litter the streets in the winter months with 5.7m kilograms of bitter fruit, creating hazards for pedestrians and a big clean up operation.
+In Seville, 48,000 trees drop 5.7m kilograms of inedible fruit, posing hazards and demanding a substantial cleanup operation.

 Seville’s water company trialed electricity production from fermented orange methane.

 Excess oranges undergo juice extraction for electricity generation from biogas.
 The surplus waste is transformed into fertilizer for farms.

 Through anaerobic digestion, wastewater organic matter is stabilized, generating methane-rich biogas for cogeneration engines, producing electricity.

 EMASESA’s CEO, Jaime Palop, states, “The project aims for energy self-sufficiency in urban wastewater treatment.”
 The facility already generates power from organic matter.

 Anticipated production at the plant is around 1,500 kWh, equivalent to 150 homes’ consumption.
 If the city recycles all wasted oranges, it could power 73,000 homes.